marseillebd/anemone/docs/default-environment.md

 ### `($__sequence__ ,@sexpr:stmt)`

 Evaluate each statement in-order and reduces to the result of the last.
-If there are no statements, then just reduces to nil.
+If there are no statements, then just reduces to unit.

 ### `($__defineHere__ ,symbol:ident ,sexpr:body)`